czj-Crazy/rails-pangu/README.md

 #### Jwt dispatch

 You can add a hook method `on_jwt_dispatch` on the `user` record.
-It will execute when a token dispatched for that user instance, and it takes token and payload as parameters.
-And this method will call when you access the routes which in dispatch_requests
+It will execute when a token dispatching for that user instance, and it takes token and payload as parameters.
+This method will call when you access the routes which are in dispatch_requests.

 ```ruby
   def on_jwt_dispatch(token, payload)